Darkwing Duck: DVD releases

 Walt Disney Studios Home Entertainment released a three-disc DVD box set entitled "Darkwing Duck - Volume 1" on August 29, 2006.
 It included 25 episodes, plus the two-part pilot "Darkly Dawns the Duck", as opposed to the uncut version's release on VHS.
 The second volume, containing the next 27 episodes, was released on August 7, 2007.
 The sets do not contain any special features.
 It is currently unknown if Disney has any intentions of releasing the remaining 37 episodes on DVD.
 No official releases have been made outside of the United States and Canada.

 Video on demand

 United States

 As of September 2019, the majority of the series is available for purchase on the iTunes Store and Google TV, with the lone exception of the banned episode "Hot Spells".
 They are listed in 6 separate volumes (with Seasons 2 and 3 individually representing the last two volumes), which on the iTunes Store can also be bought in a pack other than individual purchases or a complete series pack at the price of $40 for all 90 available episodes.

-In addition, the series (with the exception of the episode "Hot Spells") can also be viewed on the Disney+ streaming service.
+In addition, the series (with the exception of the episode "Hot Spells") can also be viewed on the Disney+ streaming service, which has been on the streaming service since its launch on November 12, 2019.